suhasagg/p2p-chat-rust/readme.md

 # P2P Chat Client

-GO version available here - https://github.com/suhasagg/p2pfunchat
+Go version available here - https://github.com/suhasagg/p2pfunchat

 This is a simple demonstration of a peer to peer chat client, written entirely in rust utilising the libp2p library.